 Missouri Returning Heroes Act

-- To meet this requirement you must have served in a combat zone as designated by the U.S. Department of Defense and as documented on field 13 of your DD214” according to the State of Missouri.
+- The combat zone must be “designated by the U.S. Department of Defense and as documented on field 13 of your DD214” according to the State of Missouri.

 Find colleges in Missouri with our School Finder.
 Use the filters to sort schools by state.